August 31, 2015

 How is The HSUS helping to end the use of gas chambers?

 For years, The HSUS has helped shelters voluntarily transition away from the gas chamber to the more humane euthanasia by injection by providing grants and training, and has assisted with passing outright chamber bans.
-Since 2013, approximately 70 chambers in 13 states have voluntarily closed their chambers, and outright bans on chamber use for pets have been passed in Pennsylvania, Texas, North Carolina and the Commonwealth of Saipan.
-But there are only 25 states with full bans in place, and gas chambers are still in use in at least 7 states.
+Since 2013, approximately 70 chambers in 13 states have voluntarily closed their chambers, and outright bans on chamber use for pets have been passed, or loopholes allowing certain chambers to continue to operate closed, in Pennsylvania, Texas, North Carolina, South Carolina, California and the Commonwealth of Saipan.
+But there are only 27 states with full bans in place, and gas chambers are still in use in at least 4 states.
 Our ultimate goal is to have bans passed in all 50 states so that no pet's life ever ends in a gas chamber.

 Why do some shelters still use gas chambers?